terraform-ibm-modules/terraform-ibm-hpcs/README.md

 For more information, see [components and concepts](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-understand-concepts) of HPCS and [about service instance initialization](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-introduce-service) in the Cloud Docs.

+If you provision HPCS instance with `private-only` endpoint then you receive the `public` and `private` endpoints URL in the output.
+Only the private endpoint works.
+The public endpoint is just for reference and only valid if public-and-private endpoint is setup.

 ## Create Hyper Protect Crypto Services instance

 ### Usage to create the HPCS instance